rwcuminale/English-3/README.md

 ### Midterms and Finals

-In lieu of Midterm and Final Exams, you will perform a reflective exercise that makes use of the portfolio-binders you have created throughout the year.
+The midterm and final exams will be a combination of a brief presentation and submitting your binder as a portfolio.
-Keeping a well-supplied and organized portfolio is essential in order to earn high marks on these two assessments.
+Keeping a well-supplied and organized binder is essential in order to earn high marks on these two assessments.
 Midterms and Finals each count for 10% of your course grade, and they do not count on any specific marking period.

 ### Honors Opportunity